AbacatePay/abacatepay-php-sdk/README.md

 ]));
 ```

-It is possible to use a previously created customer by only informing the id:
+Alternatively, you can use a previously created customer by specifying their ID:

 ```php
 'customer' => new \AbacatePay\Resources\Customer([